All Episodes

 This is good news, and it may be that they didn't realize at the New York Times what good news it is.

-Karabila, wherever that is, uh it's here's the article here's the article.
+Karabila, wherever that is, here's the article.

-Now that would be routine in this petroleum-rich country, talking about Iraq, except for one fact.
+Now, that would be routine in this petroleum-rich country, talking about Iraq, except for one fact.

 This is Sunni territory.

-This has been a stumbling block because the Sunnis have not had the Sunni area is not where the oil is.
+This has been a stumbling block because the Sunnis have not had, the Sunni area is not where the oil is.

 The Shia area is where the oil is, generally speaking.

-It's whether or not Hillary Clinton will apologize for her vote authorizing military action in Iraq.
+No, it's whether or not Hillary Clinton will apologize for her vote authorizing military action in Iraq.

 This has become the litmus test for the lunatic left.